 All right, there was the Democratic Socialism Convention in South Carolina over the weekend, and there they are.

-You know, it's fast, just two cents.
+You know, it's fast.

 No, it's not two cents.

-And now she's saying basically your child gets born, you can just hand it right over to the government.
+And now she's saying basically, your child gets born, you can just hand it right over to the government.

-We'll take care of every need that child has from the day they're born to the day they die, cradle to grave, womb to tomb, uh to each according to their need, from each according to their ability.
+We'll take care of every need that child has from the day they're born to the day they die, cradle to grave, womb to tomb, to each according to their need, from each according to their ability.

-And just think about it 90% top corporate rate.
+90% top corporate rate.

-Well, that's not gonna help the economy.
+Well, that's not going to help the economy.

 God, you know, if you need to go to Asia, good luck getting there.

-I don't know, maybe you can maybe we'll build bicycle routes above oceans.
+Maybe we'll build bicycle routes above oceans.

 Joe Concha is with us.